kevinkazienko/The-Oracle/README.md

 Revamped UI, auto IOC type detection for searches.

 **V2.9.7**
-Added Port, Product, Organization and CVE search capabilities for Shodan and Censys.
+Added port, product, organization and CVE search capabilities for Shodan and Censys.

 **V2.9.9**
 Added BinaryEdge to Port and Product searches.

+**V3.0.8**
+Added support for product and port combination searches using Shodan, Censys and BinaryEdge.